The peak of the storm, which has been named Anna, is expected to occur later in the evening and into the night.

-A yellow warning for snowfall has also been issued in parts of Götaland, which is valid from 6 p.m. on New Year's Day.
+A yellow warning for snowfall has also been issued in large parts of central and northern Götaland, until Friday morning.

-The police have urged the public to take the weather warnings seriously as roads may become completely impassable, the telephone network may be knocked out and rescue operations may take a long time during the snowstorm.
+The police have urged the public to take the weather warnings seriously as roads may become completely impassable, the telephone network may be knocked out and rescue operations may take a long time in connection with the snowstorm.

-The Swedish Transport Administration urges the public in all affected areas not to venture into traffic at all and has heavy-duty trucks and tracked vehicles on standby.
+The Swedish Transport Administration is urging the public in all affected areas not to venture out into traffic at all.
+The agency has, among other things, heavy-duty trucks and tracked vehicles on standby.

 SMHI has three levels of weather warnings: